stiles/FlightTracer/README.md

 # FlightTracer

 FlightTracer is a Python package to fetch and process flight trace data from ADS-B Exchange for any given aircraft.
 It supports fetching data for a single ICAO code or a list of codes and it offers an option to upload processed data as CSV and GeoJSON to Amazon S3.
+It also detects separate flight legs based on significant time gaps and creates a combined flight leg identifier (call_sign, date, leg) for easier differentiation in GIS tools.

 ## Installation